By Sarah Hicks and Katie Gustafson

-About 75% of high school students feel unprepared to make college and career decisions.
+About 72% of high school students feel unprepared to make college and career decisions, according to a national online survey.

 Think about the implication of that statistic.
-Only one-fourth of the students in this survey group are confident about their next steps.
+Only a little more than one-fourth of the students in this survey group are confident about their next steps.

 One survey does not represent all students, but it’s representative of a universal need: To get a good start in work and in life, students need help discovering a career and navigating a path to it.